whaili/slurm-operator/README.md

 The operator supports NodeSet scale to zero, scaling the resource down to zero replicas.
 Hence, any Horizontal Pod Autoscaler (HPA) that also support scale to zero can be best paired with NodeSets.

+### LoginSets

+A set of homogeneous login nodes (submit node, jump host) for Slurm, which manage user identity via LDAP.

+The operator supports LoginSet scale to zero, scaling the resource down to zero replicas.
+Hence, any Horizontal Pod Autoscaler (HPA) that also support scale to zero can be best paired with LoginSets.

+### Hybrid Support

+Sometimes a Slurm cluster has some, but not all, of its components in Kubernetes.
+The operator and its CRD are designed support these use cases.

 ### Slurm